… or biznaz continues :O

 Anyway, work had to be finished so I’ve corrected all ugly points as much as I could by injecting drops of resin into holes and then sanded it off.
 Finally, I’ve applied the first layer of undercoating.

-Next, I've applied a first layer of (again) custom made spray paint that exactly matched an original color.
+Next, I’ve applied the first layer of (again) custom made spray paint that exactly matched an original color.

 I still wanted to get a nice original texture on the top part.